jhroy/facebook-franco/README.md

 - [FlauBERT](https://github.com/getalp/Flaubert)
 - [CamemBERT](https://camembert-model.fr/)

 The four runs were performed on each month for all 8 suborpora.
-Since topic modeling is extremely memory intensive, some months had to be cut in two in the case of the non-media French subcorpus.
+Since topic modeling is extremely memory intensive, some months with a very hefty amount of material had to be cut in two (such as in the case of the non-media French subcorpus).
 Below are examples of the topics given for the month of June for both media and non-media subcorpora by country and by model.

 Topics for **media** subcorpora (June 2020)&nbsp;: